jpadilla/pyjwt/README.md

 }
 ```

+NOTE: Changing the default behavior is done at your own risk, and almost certainly will make your
+application less secure.
+Doing so should only be done with a very clear understanding of what you
+are doing.

 You can skip individual checks by passing an `options` dictionary with certain keys set to `False`.
 For example, if you want to verify the signature of a JWT that has already expired.